Loader

 Types of Allergy Tests and When to Take Them

-There are various types of allergies and, as a result, various allergy tests that your doctor may order you to take depending on what your symptoms are.
-While it is simple to detect allergies, determining the causes requires test results.
+There are various types of allergies and, as a result, various allergy tests that your doctor may order you to take depending on what your symptoms are for the diagnosis of the allergy.
+While it is simple to detect allergies, through allergy screening tests, determining the causes requires test results.
 Types of allergy tests:

-• A skin prick or patch test, in which a small amount of the allergen is applied to your skin to see how it reacts
+• A skin prick or patch test, in which a small amount of the allergen is applied to your skin to see how it reacts.
+This is a commonly used allergy testing process.

 • Blood tests are performed to look for specific allergens responsible for triggering the immune system and causing all the symptoms.

 After an allergy profile test that measures the IgE antibody in your blood, your specialist could prescribe an allergy management plan explaining the precautions and further treatments you might require.
-These treatments usually include:
+These allergy management plans and treatments usually include:

 • Taking anti-histamines to relieve the extent of symptoms.